FrankC01/pysui_gadgets/README.rst

 * package - Performs operations that leverages meta-data about SUI move packages (smart-contracts)
 * dsl-gen - Creates python representation of move package key structs and entry point functions
 * to-one - Merges all SUI Gas mists 'to one' SUI Gas object for an address
+* splay - Evenly distribute coins from one address to many

 Setup for use
 *************